garystafford/garystafford-hudson_native/README.markdown

 ## Usage

 The module includes a single `hudson-native` class.
-The `http_port` parameter allows you to, optionally, start Hudson on port other than the default port of 8080.
+The `http_port` parameter allows you to optionally start Hudson on port other than the default port of 8080.
 Currenlty, `http_port` only works for RHEL distros.